Submission Guidelines

 Letters

-In addition to the comments section, we welcome letters to the editor commenting on previously published stories, expressing preferences for future stories, recommending works of interest to our readers, or discussing the general state of Gothic fiction.
+We encourage discussion in our comments section, and we also welcome letters to the editor commenting on previously published stories, expressing preferences for future stories, recommending works of interest to our readers, or discussing the general state of Gothic fiction.

 Please direct letters to the submissions address, sara.L.bickley@gmail.com; include HLS in the subject line.
 Selected letters may be reproduced in future issues of House of Long Shadows and/or forwarded to authors for a potential response.
 No payment is offered to letter-writers.